 To apply for this visa, you must submit an Expression of Interest (EOI) and be invited to apply.
 If you receive an invitation, you will have 60 days to apply for the visa.

-In order to qualify for a Subclass 190 visa, you would need to:
+In order to qualify for a Subclass 190 visa, applicants must have:

 Each state government publishes a list of occupations in short supply in their area.
 The lists are subject to continual change relevant to the needs of each state and territory.

-The State Governments will usually request a two-year commitment of living and working in the nominated state or territory before the government consider nominating.
+The State Governments will usually request a two-year commitment to living and working in the nominated state or territory before the government considers nominating.

-This will vary depending on the number of dependants included in your application and their age.
+The current government application fee starts from AUD4,240.
+This will vary depending on the number of dependents included in your application and their age.